SD2E/api-user-guide/docs/create_systems.md

 For this execution system, there are two locations to cut and paste your SSH keys.
-Again, because keys will be stored in plain text in this file, do not share this file with anyone and keep it secure .More fields, including information about how to submit jobs to an `HPC` system using a queue can be found in the [Agave documentation](http://developer.agaveapi.co/#execution-systems).
+Again, because keys will be stored in plain text in this file, do not share this file with anyone and keep it secure.
+More fields, including information about how to submit jobs to an `HPC` system using a queue can be found in the [Agave documentation](http://developer.tacc.cloud/).

 Save the template in a file called `jetstream-execution-username.json`.
 To register this system with Agave, use the following command: